-The Unsubsidized Stafford Loan is awarded to students without financial need consideration.
-Interest on the Unsubsidized Stafford Loan accrues regardless of a students' enrollment in a degree-bearing program.
+Students need to be enrolled half-time to be eligible for the unsubsidized Stafford Ioan.
+Interest on the Unsubsidized Stafford Loan accrues while the student is in college.
 The accrued interest is added to the principle balance if the student chooses not to pay the interest while enrolled.
-The loan fees and interest rates are determined annually.
+The loan fees and interest rates are determined annually by the Federal Government.